EBCoP/technique-tuesday-2017-06-27/recursion.md

     ## Init ------------------------------------------------------------------------
     library(readr)   ## Replaces read.csv with read_csv (faster).
-    ## It is best practive to delete an abject before trying to aned to it.
+    ## It is best practice to delete an object before trying to apend to it.
     if (exists("foo_data")) rm(foo_data)

     ## Vector of CSV files from data/ ----------------------------------------------